CaoKha/lcf_docs.github.io/src/header.md

 }
 ```

-Do `regex` pattern matching which finds the first number in the string, replace the `season` string then redirect to that new path.
+Do `regex` pattern matching, replace the `season` string then redirect to that new path.

 ### HTML: